Meet Our Coordination Team

 Rev. Komlan Edouard Ezunkpe is a Presbyterian minister having been ordained in the Evangelical Presbyterian Church of Togo.
 He was commissioned in 2010 by the PCUSA Presbytery of Philadelphia for the Ewe Immigrant Faith Community in Sharon Hill, Pennsylvania.
 In September 2013.
 He became pastor of Tully Memorial Presbyterian Church in Sharon Hill, Pennsylvania.
 Rev. Ezunkpe has ministered cross-culturally for four decades in Africa and North America.
 He began his call as a Seminary teacher in 1982 and served in two urban church districts in Togo before leaving for the USA in September 1994.
 In the Chicago area, from 1995 to 2005, Rev. Ezunkpe served as Associate Pastor and Youth Ministry Director at Buena Memorial Presbyterian Church, Illinois.
 He served as Youth Minister in Mission at Shalom Covenant Church in Arlington Heights, Illinois.
 He is a Faculty Mentor at Columbia Evangelical Seminary, Buckley, WA since 2003, and holds a B.A. in Theology from the West African Protestant University in Porto Novo, Benin.
 He received teacher training at North Park University and holds an Illinois state teacher's certification.
 Rev. Ezunkpe received a Master's degree in Christian Education specializing in Youth and Family from North Park Theological Seminary, Chicago, Illinois.
 He obtained a Master's in Educational Technology from Strayer University, Springfield, Pennsylvania.
 He holds a Doctor in Ministry with thesis research in Theological Anthropology from McCormick Theological Seminary, Chicago, Illinois.
 In 2002, Rev. Ezunkpe completed his pastoral internship at the Fourth Presbyterian Church of Chicago, Illinois.

-Reverend Komlan Ezunkpe published a few articles, including "Brain re-entry: a personal perspective."
+Reverend Komlan Ezunkpe published several articles, including "Brain re-entry: a personal perspective."
 He has received many awards for his work of grace in the African communities in the USA.

-Rev. Dr. Komlan Ezunkpe has been married to his lovely Mrs. Sephora Ezunkpe for 30 years and they are the proud parents of Derick and Collins Ezunkpe.
+Rev. Dr. Komlan Ezunkpe has been married to his lovely Mrs. Sephora Ezunkpe for 30 years and they are the proud parents of Derick and Collins Ezunkpe, and grandparents of Ezra.